Pretty Cure Dream Stars!: Reception

+Box office

-The movie debuted at 5th place on its opening weekend on March 18–19, beating Kuroko's Basketball The Movie: Last Game which debuted at the same week.
+The film debuted at 5th place on its opening weekend on March 18–19, beating Kuroko's Basketball The Movie: Last Game which debuted at the same week.
 On its opening week, it earned a total of 158 million yen on 135,000 audience admissions.
 It later fell to 10th place.
 Toei's sales target of the film is 700 million yen.
 The film received a 92.0 rating from Pia's first-day satisfaction survey, ranking at third place.
 By March 25–26, it drops to 10th place.